sebasGarcia/sebasGarcia/README.md

 - 👋 Hola Mundo!
 I’m @sebasGarcia and I have a degree in Applied Computer Science, specialization Business IT.
-- 👀 I’m interested in Data Science, AI, Data Analytics and Data Visualization
+- 👀 I’m interested in Data Science, AI, Data Analytics, Data Engineering and Data Visualization.
-- :computer: I followed an AI Bootcamp and I'm currently a student of a Master in Data Science
+- :computer: I followed an AI Bootcamp and I'm currently working as a Data consultant and studying a Master in Data Science
 - :desert_island: Beachlover who would love to someday become a Digital Nomad and work from anywhere around the :earth_americas:
 - 📫 https://www.linkedin.com/in/sebastiangarciamartinez